Interdisciplinarity for Fundamental and Applied Research

 The ICBM enables an interdisciplinary and research-oriented training of future marine scientists by closely involving them in the institute’s research activities.
 The interdisciplinary study courses Environmental Sciences (Bachelor) and Marine Environmental Science (Master) offer a broad spectrum of fundamental scientific knowledge, training in modern methods of marine research and high flexibility in various study paths.
 More focused teaching activities are embedded in the international study course Microbiology as well as the Master programmes Marine Sensors and Environmental Modelling.
 The promotion of young researchers has a high value at the ICBM.
 The ICBM offers PhD students excellent working conditions and enables them to participate in a coordinated graduate training as part of PhD programmes offered by the graduate school “Oltech”.

 Networking and Public Relations

-The ICBM pays particular attention to networking and is an active member of the German Marine Research Consortium (KDM) and the Northwest Marine Research Association (NWVM).
+The ICBM pays particular attention to networking and is an active member of the German Marine Research Consortium (KDM) and the German Marine Research Alliance (DAM).
 Through international cooperation and joint projects, the institute is integrated into global marine research.
 The central tasks of the ICBM include the dialogue with the interested public about current research results and issues of marine research that are relevant to society.